imabdullahajmal/cs-captcha/README.md

 ## Usage
 1. Enter the CAPTCHA code displayed in the image.
 2. Click "Verify" to check if the entered code is correct.
-3. Click "Refresh" to generate a new CAPTCHA if needed.
+3. Refresh to generate a new CAPTCHA if needed.

 ## Example Code
 ```html